ibm-cloud-architecture/refarch-kc/analysis/readme.md

 # Container Shipment Analysis
 This section defines the overall steps in the methodology to analyse a specific global shipping example and derive the Event Driven Solution to address key ( MVP) components occurring in it.
+We combined some elements of the [Design Thinking](https://www.ibm.com/cloud/garage/content/think/practice_design_thinking/) methodology with the [event storming](https://github.com/ibm-cloud-architecture/refarch-eda/blob/master/docs/methodology/readme.md) and [domain driven design](https://www.ibm.com/cloud/garage/content/code/domain-driven-design/) to extract the following analysis of the business domain.

 ## Output from Domain Driven Design workshop
 From the design thinking workshop we extracted the following artifacts:
 * a persona list